 Donate Newsletter

-The Holocaust is central to Holocaust Memorial Day and we remember the 6 million Jews murdered during the Holocaust.
-We also commemorate the millions more people murdered through the Nazi persecution of other groups and in the more recent genocides recognised by the UK government, and the genocide in Darfur.
+The Holocaust is central to Holocaust Memorial Day and we remember the six million Jewish men, women and children murdered during the Holocaust.
+We also commemorate the millions more people murdered through the Nazi persecution of other groups and where persecution led in Cambodia, Rwanda, Bosnia and Darfur.

 The Holocaust was a terrible and defining episode of the twentieth century, which undoubtedly changed the course of history.